SouthbankSoftware/proofable/docs/anchor.md

 <a name="anchor.SubscribeBatchesRequest"></a>

 ### SubscribeBatchesRequest
-SubscribeBatchesRequest represents a subscribe batches request
+SubscribeBatchesRequest represents a subscription request for batch information

 | Field | Type | Label | Description |